csc-212-fall-2022/assignment-1/README.md

 git clone https://github.com/csc-212-fall-2022/assignment-1.git
 ```

-See "The Basics of GitHub" below for more information on git and Github.
+The Resources section down below has various links about git and Github.

 ## A Tour of the Assignment